Enterprise MPLS VPN Deployment

 Sample designs and configuration snippets are described for every case study mentioned in the webinar.
 This information will help you focus your further efforts as you’ll prepare to deploy MPLS/VPN in your enterprise network.

 The webinar also suggests typical follow-up self-study curriculum, potential training methods and steps you should follow to design, deploy and operate your enterprise MPLS/VPN solution.

-The workshop does not address platform-specific issues or performance guidelines.
+The webinar does not address platform-specific issues or performance guidelines.
 These topics are covered in numerous Cisco Press books and courses offered by Cisco Learning Partners.